 EER and SEER

-HSPF stands for Heating Seasonal Performance Factor.
-HSPF is an energy efficiency rating that works very much the same as SEER.
-However instead of an AC unit, it applies to heat pumps.
-Like SEER, the higher the HSPF rating, the more efficient a heat pump is at heating your building.
+Heating Seasonal Performance Factor, or HSPF, is an energy efficiency rating that works similarly to SEER.
+However, instead of measuring the efficiency of an AC unit, it measures the efficiency of a heat pump.
+Like SEER, the higher the rating, the more efficient a heat pump is at heating an indoor area.

 An Important Note

 According to the US Department of Energy, all new central air conditioners and heat pumps sold in the US must have a minimum of 13 SEER.
 This marks a 30 percent increase in energy efficiency from previous mandates.